isomerpages/scamshield/pages/About the ScamShield Bot.md

 description: About the ScamShield Bot
 image: /images/bot checking infopic.png
 ---
-# Check and Report scams via the Bot on WhatsApp
+## Check and Report scams via the Bot on WhatsApp
 #
 > #### Wondering whether you received a scam message or call?
-Now you can check or report a scam directly to the Singapore Police Force via the official ScamShield Bot on WhatsApp
+Now you can check or report a scam directly to the Singapore Police Force via the official ScamShield Bot on WhatsApp at https://go.gov.sg/scamshield-bot

-1. **What is the ScamShield bot?**
+#### 1. What is the ScamShield bot?

-The ScamShield Bot available on WhatsApp allows you to check if a message or call is a scam and to report scams directly to the Singapore Police Force.
+The ScamShield Bot enables users to conveniently report scams received from across multiple platforms directly to the Singapore Police Force, and to let users easily check whether a message or call is a scam, all within WhatsApp.

-**Why use the ScamShield Bot?**
+#### 2. Why use the ScamShield Bot?

 When you receive a suspicious call or message, send it to the ScamShield Bot directly on WhatsApp.
 The Bot can help you: